-Facing tooth loss can be difficult.
-It can affect not just the way your smile looks, but also your ability to eat and speak properly and your overall oral health.
-The end result can be a drop in self-confidence that impacts your entire life, which is why the team of dental professionals at Triad Dentistry is proud to offer multiple tooth replacement options so you can start feeling great about your smile again.
+Facing tooth loss can be challenging.
+It can affect your smiles appearance, your ability to eat and speak correctly, and your general oral health.
+The result can be a decrease in self-confidence that affects your entire life.
+That is why the Triad Dentistry team is proud to offer numerous tooth restoration choices so you can begin to feel great about your smile again.
 Tooth loss can occur due to several issues, including:

-- Accidents and injuries: a hit to the mouth while playing sports, car accidents, and other injuries can all cause irreparable damage to teeth or knock them out
+- Injuries and accidents: an impact to the mouth while playing sports, car accidents, and other injuries can all induce irreparable harm to teeth or knock them out.

-- Other diseases and risk factors: inadequate nutrition, tobacco use, and certain chronic conditions such as arthritis, diabetes, and hypertension can all contribute to tooth loss
+- Risk factors and other diseases: poor nutrition, tobacco use, and certain chronic disorders such as arthritis, diabetes, and hypertension can all contribute to tooth loss.

 How dental bridges work